 On 1 November the UN Special Adviser on the Prevention of Genocide, Adama Dieng, condemned crimes committed by ISIL and retaliatory violence against Sunni communities during the Mosul offensive.

 The international community should continue to provide support to the Iraqi government to combat the threat ISIL poses to vulnerable populations, especially religious and ethnic minorities.
-The Kurdistan Regional Government is also in need of international support to defend vulnerable populations from ongoing ISIL attacks.
+The Kurdistan Regional Government is also in need of international support to defend against ongoing ISIL attacks.

 The government must investigate and punish human rights abuses and actively prevent reprisals by the ISF and allied militias against Sunni civilians in areas recaptured from ISIL.

-The UNSC, with Iraqi government support, should immediately establish an international investigative commission to collect evidence regarding all mass atrocity crimes perpetrated by ISIL in Iraq, including the genocide against the Yazidi.
+The UNSC, with Iraqi government support, should immediately establish an international investigative commission to collect and preserve evidence regarding mass atrocity crimes perpetrated by ISIL in Iraq, including the genocide against the Yazidi.
 Perpetrators should be held accountable under international law.